 PFAS Contamination in the Drinking Water Supply

-Angus @ HFS
+Picture of Angus @ HFS

 PFAS, or per- and poly-fluoroalkyl substances, are chemicals industries have used for decades due to their resistance to water, oil, and heat.
 Despite their usefulness, PFAS have become a major concern because they don’t break down easily, leading to widespread pollution.
 These harmful chemicals can end up in our drinking water, creating significant health risks for everyone.